SYNOPSIS:

 I wrote this tool to get loadtimes over the course of a day from apachelogs into a SQL database for reporting, graphing and further analysis.

-performance: 600.000 lines with stats on 28 separate urls imported in 40 seconds on 1 cpu virtual machine (X5590)
+Uses awk, and mysqlimport for maximum performance performance: 600.000 lines with stats on 28 separate urls imported in 40 seconds on 1 cpu virtual machine (X5590)

-tested on FreeBSD 6.4 and FreeBSD 8.0
+Tested on FreeBSD 6.4 and FreeBSD 8.0.

 httpd.conf